C.S. Mott Endowed Professor of Public Health

 She has also researched interventions for HIV prevention, sexual assault and partner violence prevention, and perinatal bipolar disorder.
 Her overall goals are to improve well-being, increase agency, and reduce preventable suffering of women and girls, justice-involved individuals, and Flint-area citizens.
 Her policy goals include reducing incarceration rates and preventing gender-based violence.

-Approach to Governance
+Approach to Leadership and Governance

 Dr. Johnson is committed to participatory research, leadership, and governance processes to promote equity, expand impact, empower the traditionally unempowered, and elevate their perspectives and contributions to solutions.